Warren Commission: Formation

-The creation of the Warren Commission was a direct consequence of the murder by Jack Ruby of the assassin Lee Harvey Oswald on November 24, 1963, carried live on national television in the basement of the Dallas police station.
+The creation of the Warren Commission was a direct consequence of the murder of Kennedy's assassin Lee Harvey Oswald by Jack Ruby on November 24, 1963, carried out live on national television in the basement of the Dallas police station.
 The lack of a public process addressing the mistakes of the Dallas Police, who concluded that the case was closed, created doubt in the mind of the public.

 The new president, Lyndon B. Johnson, himself from Texas, the state where the two assassinations had taken place, found himself faced with the risk of a weakening of his presidency.
 Confronted with the results obtained by the Texas authorities, themselves seriously discredited and criticized, he decided after various consultations, including in particular that with FBI director J. Edgar Hoover, to create a presidential commission of inquiry by Executive Order 11130 of November 29, 1963.
-This act made it possible both to avoid an independent investigation led by Congress and to avoid entrusting the case to the Attorney General, Robert F. Kennedy, deeply affected by the assassination, whose federal jurisdiction would have been applied in the event of withdrawal of the share of the State of Texas for the benefit of the federal authorities in Washington.
+This act made it possible both to avoid an independent investigation led by Congress and to avoid entrusting the case to the attorney general, Robert F. Kennedy, deeply affected by the assassination, whose federal jurisdiction would have been applied in the event of withdrawal of the share of the State of Texas for the benefit of the federal authorities in Washington.

 Nicholas Katzenbach, Deputy Attorney General, provided advice that led to the creation of the Warren Commission.
 On November 25 he sent a memo to Johnson's White House aide Bill Moyers recommending the formation of a Presidential Commission to investigate the assassination.
-To combat speculation of a conspiracy, Katzenbach said that the results of the FBI's investigation should be made public.
-He wrote: "The public must be satisfied that Oswald was the assassin; that he did not have confederates who are still at large."
+His motivation was to combat speculation of a conspiracy, in a memo he wrote: "The public must be satisfied that Oswald was the assassin; that he did not have confederates who are still at large.".

 Four days after Katzenbach's memo, Johnson appointed to the commission some of the nation's most prominent figures, including Earl Warren, Chief Justice of the United States.
 At first, Warren refused to head of the commission because he stated the principle of law that a member of the judicial power could not be at the service of the executive power.
 It was only under pressure from President Lyndon Johnson, who spoke of international tensions and the risks of war resulting from the death of his predecessor, that he agreed to chair the commission.
 The other members of the commission were chosen from among the representatives of the Republican and Democratic parties, in both houses of Congress, and added diplomat John J. McCloy, former president of the World Bank, and former CIA director Allen Dulles.

 The national image of the United States was also of concern.
 McCloy states that a motive of the commission was to "show the world that America is not a banana republic, where a government can be changed by conspiracy".
 Warren shared this concern, and in part agreed to head the commission after President Johnson made it clear to him that the "nation's prestige" was at stake.